Grandma Old Fashioned Sweet Potato Pie Recipe

 - Vanilla extract – For a warm and comforting balance in the flavor profile.

-- Nutmeg – Adds a warm, nutty, and earthly balance to the pie’s sweetness.
+- Nutmeg – Adds a warm, nutty, and earthy balance to the pie’s sweetness.

 - Cinnamon – Adds a comforting warmth and heat with earthy flavor.